ONSdigital/eq-author-api/README.md

 ![browsing the API documentation](./doc/images/docs.gif)

+## Debugging (with VS Code)

-### Debugging
+### Debugging app

 Follow [this guide](https://github.com/docker/labs/blob/83514855aff21eaed3925d1fd28091b23de0e147/developer-tools/nodejs-debugging/VSCode-README.md) to enable debugging through VS Code.

-Use this config for VS Code, rather than what is detailed in the guide:
+Use this config for VS Code, rather than what is detailed in the guide.
+This will attach *to the running docker container*:

 ```json
 {